 Race is a fundamental factor of an African.
 Black skin white skin Frantz Fanon quotes Sir Alan Burns of ‘colour prejudice’ “as colour is the most obvious outward manifestation of ra it has been made the criterion by which men are judged, irrespective of their social or educational attainments.
 The light skinned races have come to despise all those of a darker colour, and the dark-skinned peoples will no longer accept without protest the inferior to which they hav been relegated”.

-Whites can choose to leave their glamorous privileged lives and decide to live in a shack in a township.
-Blacks can’t wake up one morning and see himself being driven, going into his air-conditioned boardroom.
+Whites can choose to leave their glamorous privileged lives and decide to live in a shack in a township, Yet as for Black folks can’t wake up one morning and see themselves being driven, going into his air-conditioned boardroom.